r3zafa/lineage-17.1-rpi4_gapps_64gb/README.md

 # Lineage 17.1 for raspberry Pi 4 with installed gapps
 lineage-17.1-20210122-UNOFFICIAL-KonstaKANG-rpi4 with installed gapps backup with AOMEI Backupper ready to Go.
-This Backup is from a 64gb USB Drive.
-0. Tested on Pi 4 8GB
+This Backup is from a 64gb USB Drive and is Tested on Pi 4 8GB
 1. Download AOMEI backupper from here: https://www.aomei.de/download.html#ab
 2. Download Android Backup file from here: https://1drv.ms/u/s!ArkAIjKlWmGp4gN7wNnkF5kOrrNR?e=x2d3cb
 3. Use AOMEI backupper to restore this image to an USB drive.\